DevOpsPlayground/Hands-on-with-AWS-Fargate/README.md

  ghost_sg_id=provided-sg-id
  ```

-2. The first real step in
+2. The first real step in deploying a new service to Elastic Container Service is by defining a Cluster.
    - `aws ecs create-cluster --cluster-name ${cluster_name}`

-3. Create your blog service
+3. (Optional) Once you have your cluster, you need to upload a task definition.
+This is the real description of your image.
+A Sample definition of a service can be found [here](tasks/blog-task-definition.json).
+The command to upload the definition online is:
+   - `aws ecs register-task-definition --cli-input-json file://$PWD/tasks/blog-task-definition.json`
+   For your convenience we already uploded one, so this action is not necessary.

+4. Once the definition has been uploaded, is time to create the Service, using the following command.
  ```
     aws ecs create-service --cluster ${cluster_name} \
      --service-name farghost-1 --task-definition my-blog:1 \